 The ECL exposure to other receivables is immaterial to the financial statements as a whole.
 The amounts due from subsidiaries are repayable on demand.
 Hence, ECL are based on the assumption that repayment of loans is demanded at the reporting date, with short contractual period for payment.
-In the case of the Company, the subsidiaries have sufficient assessable highly liquid assets to repay the balances if demanded at the reporting date.
-Therefore, the ECL is likely to be immaterial with probability of default close to 0%.
+In the case of the Company, allowance for impairment loss is made where the subsidiaries have insufficient assessable high liquid assets to repay the balances if demanded at the reporting date.
+Information in respect of the allowance for impairment loss for amounts due from subsidiaries is disclosed in Note 22.